glukicov/EDMTracking/README.md

 The oscillation in the number of the observed tracks in the detector can be plotted and fitted
 <div style="text-align:center"><a href=http://www.hep.ucl.ac.uk/~lukicov target="_blank"><img src="docs/edm.gif" width="600"></a></div>

-The difference between the the observation and the fit (i.e. residuals) can also be computed, to extract even more information (i.e. missing fit parameters) from the above plot using the Fast Fourier Transform (FFT) analysis (FFT converts residuals from time to frequency domain):
+The difference between the observation and the fit (i.e. residuals) can also be computed, to extract even more information (i.e. missing fit parameters) from the above plot using the Fast Fourier Transform (FFT) analysis (FFT converts residuals from time to frequency domain):
 <div style="text-align:center"><a href=http://www.hep.ucl.ac.uk/~lukicov target="_blank"><img src="docs/edm_3.png" width="500"></a></div>

 * **This work led to a publication (arXiv:1909.12900): <a href=https://arxiv.org/pdf/1909.12900.pdf target="_blank"> https://arxiv.org/pdf/1909.12900.pdf</a>, where EDM analysis strategy with data is discussed.**